Social network and subscription website terms and conditions

 Social network and subscription website terms and conditions contents

-- Introduction: document governs website use; consent to website document: implied; consent to website terms and conditions: express; website user minimum age; cookie consent.
+- Introduction: document governs website use; consent to website document: implied; consent to website terms and conditions: express; website user minimum age.

 - Copyright notice: UCC copyright notice; ownership of rights in website.

-- Licence to use website: licence to use website; no downloading; website use: permitted purposes; no modification of website content; limitations on licence to use website; redistributable content; restriction of access to website.
+- Permission to use website: licence to use website; no downloading; website use: permitted purposes; no modification of website content; limitations on licence to use website; redistributable content; suspension or restriction of access to website.

-- RSS feed: access to RSS feed; accessing RSS and acceptance of document; RSS licence; RSS licence condition; revocation of RSS licence.
+- Feeds: access to feeds; accessing feeds and acceptance of document; feeds licence; feeds licence condition; revocation of feeds licence.

-- Acceptable use: acceptable use: prohibitions; using contact details prohibited; veracity of information supplied.
+- Misuse of website: acceptable use: prohibitions; using contact details prohibited; veracity of information supplied.

 - Use on behalf of organisation: use on behalf of another.